vuxcode/we1-project-Urwa6/bug-list.md

 > Make a list of the things that don't work as expected.
 Keep a list of things that you have fixed and try to document how you solved them.

 1. Problem:
+I need to add alt src on all images.